tomtidswell/sei-memorygame/README.md

 * After a non-matching pair are flipped, they flip back
 * Added some aces to increase the difficulty
 * Added a best-score counter
-* The cards now rotate to flip
+* The cards have a rotate to flip animation

+## Known Bugs
+* The flip timing is slightly out

+## Future Developments
+* Bug fixing
+* Style improvements
+* General enhancement of the game